The Origins of The Cotton Tree Trust

 We aim to offer a good service to a few rather than a poor service to many.

 I asked my siblings to donate a quarter of the funds in the family charity to the charity we wanted to set up, and eventually they agreed.
-To this day, the Cotton Tree follows the principle of trying to provide a good service for a relatively small number of people.
+To this day, the Cotton Tree follows the principle of trying to provide an excellent holistic service for a relatively small number of people.
 If a person has a case worth fighting for, we fight.
 We appeal and, if necessary, appeal again or get a judicial review.
 We find solicitors when they are like gold dust and we scrutinise evidence, do country research, support mental health.

 These words by Winston Churchill could have been our motto: